earthly/website/blog/_posts/2023-06-01-improve-django-performance-caching.md

 To validate the functionality of the implemented caching, ensure that your Django server is running and navigate to <http://127.0.0.1:8000/> in your web browser.
 You will observe that the time displayed in the navigation bar changes with every page refresh, indicating that the content is not cached.

 Next, visit the <http://127.0.0.1:8000/all> endpoint and refresh the page.
 You will notice that the time displayed in the navigation bar remains the same.
 This is because Django is caching this view for 60 seconds, as specified in the `cache_page` decorator.
-To confirm the caching, you can check the Cache section in the Django Debug Toolbar.
+To confirm the caching, you can check the cache section in the Django Debug Toolbar.

 <div class="wide">
 ![Working of per-view cache]({{site.images}}{{page.slug}}/kPk0kFW.png)